RSE-Sheffield/REMO/README.md

 ```

+5. Add the `REMO/src` folder to the python path

 ### Environment Configuration
 Various environment variables can be configured to allow starting the carla server via the GUI etc.